 - Mohamed Ouf, PhD, Assistant Professor, Building, Civil, and Environmental Engineering, Concordia University

-- Brent Huchuk, MASc, was recruited by Ecobee as a data scientist and is currently doing a part-time PhD (back with HBI Lab) while working for Ecobee.
+- Brent Huchuk, MASc, was recruited by Ecobee as a data scientist and is currently completing a PhD (back with HBI Lab) at University of Toronto.

-- Austin Selvig, MASc, is working for Aruborus Consulting in Ottawa as a building modeller.
+- Austin Selvig, MASc, is working for Posterity Group in Ottawa as a building modeller.

 - Justin Berquist, MASc, is a research officer at National Research Council/PhD student